intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: The modeling background

-The estimators we described in the previous sections implicitly assume that the \texttt{id} of a dataset is unique.
-However, considering a unique value for the \texttt{id} can often be limiting, especially when the data present complex dependence structures among variables.
-To extend the previous modeling framework, one can imagine that the data points are divided into clusters, each of them belonging to a latent manifold with its specific \texttt{id}.
-Allegra et al.~(2020) employed this heterogeneous \texttt{id} estimation approach in their model: the heterogeneous \texttt{id} algorithm (\texttt{Hidalgo}).
+The TWO-NN model implicitly assumes the existence of a single manifold.
+However, postulating a global, unique ID value for the entire dataset can often be limiting, especially when the data present complex dependence structures among variables.
+To extend the previous modeling framework, one can imagine that the data points are divided into clusters, each belonging to a latent manifold with its specific ID. \citet{Allegra} employed this heterogeneous ID estimation approach in their model: the heterogeneous ID algorithm (HIDALGO).
 The authors proposed as density function of the generating point process a mixture of \(K\) distributions defined on \(K\) different latent manifolds, expressed as \(\rho\left(\bm{x}\right) = \sum_{k=1}^{K}\pi_k\rho_k\left(\bm{x}\right)\), where \(\bm{\pi}=\left(\pi_1,\ldots,\pi_K\right)\) is the vector of mixture weights.
-This assumption induces a mixture of Pareto distributions as the distribution of the ratios \(\mu_i\)'s: where \(\bm{d}=\left(d_1,\ldots,d_K\right)\) is the vector of \texttt{id} parameters. \cite{Allegra} adopted a Bayesian perspective, specifying independent Gamma priors for each element of \(\bm{d}:\) \(d_k\sim Gamma(a_{d},b_{d})\), and a Dirichlet prior for the mixture weights \(\bm{\pi}\sim Dirichlet(\alpha_1,\ldots, \alpha_K)\).
-Regarding the latter, we suggest to set \(\alpha_1=\ldots=\alpha_K=\alpha<0.05\), fitting a sparse mixture model as suggested by \citet{Malsiner-Walli2017}.
-This prior allows the data to populate only the necessary number of mixture components.
-Thus, the value \(K\) is seen as an upper bound on the number of active clusters \(K^*<K\).
+This assumption induces a mixture of Pareto distributions as the distribution of the ratios \(\mu_i\)'s: where \(\bm{d}=\left(d_1,\ldots,d_K\right)\) is the vector of ID parameters. \cite{Allegra} adopted a Bayesian perspective, specifying independent Gamma priors for each element of \(\bm{d}:\) \(d_k\sim Gamma(a_{d},b_{d})\), and a Dirichlet prior for the mixture weights \(\bm{\pi}\sim Dirichlet(\alpha_1,\ldots, \alpha_K)\).
+Regarding the latter, we suggest setting \(\alpha_1=\ldots=\alpha_K=\alpha<0.05\), fitting a sparse mixture model as indicated by \citet{Malsiner-Walli2017}.
+This prior specification encourages the data to populate only the necessary number of mixture components.
+Thus, we see \(K\) as an upper bound on the number of active clusters \(K^*\leq K\).